Privacy and Security

 Modern Privacy Concerns

-Most libraries in North America have removed due date slips, of course, and while this has removed the problem above, the overall migration from paper-based workflows to electronic ones have raised other problems.
 For example, in the early 2000s, not long after the Patriot Act was passed after 9/11, FBI agents ordered Connecticut librarians to "identify patrons who had used library computers online at a specific time one year earlier".
 Per the law, the librarians involved were placed under a gag order, which prevented them from speaking out.
 This led to a lawsuit against the US Attorney General.
 Eventually the librarians were released from their gag order and allowed to discuss the event.
 More currently, books bans have led lawmakers to attempt to enshrine laws that allow parents to receive emails of works their children borrow from libraries.
 And it's not all digital.
 New "Snitch State" tactics have motivated some librarians to remove books from their shelves.
 Surveillance comes in all shapes.

-Technical Aspects of Privacy
+Technical Aspects of Privacy and Vendor Issues

 Privacy and security issues can present as more mundane but still be important.
 Since users of libraries of all types visit library homepages, then encrypting web and internet traffic is important.
-For example, the major web browsers announced that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and any site that had not yet migrated to TLS version 1.2 or above would be inaccessible.

 There are pros and cons with intentionally choosing services that make library usage less private.
 For example, a number of library sites use Google Analytics to track site usage and other metrics.
 Google Analytics specifically track how users interact on web pages.
 It collects page views, session duration, traffic sources (where users are coming from when they first come to your site), click and user flows, geolocation and device information, and more.
-The data helps website owners, including library website owners, to understand usage patterns, such as which pages are most popular, how long users stay on the site or page, which website features are most useful or problematic, and so on.
+The data helps website owners, including library websites, to understand usage patterns, such as which pages are most popular, how long users stay on the site or page, which website features are most useful or problematic, and so on.

 Understanding how patrons use library websites is important, but this means that our actions, albeit somewhat anonymized, on these library sites are being collected and stored by Google (or some other analytic service).
 Anonymization generally means that identifiable personal information is stripped from data.
 The data that Google collects is technically pseudonymized.
-This means that although the identifiers that Google (or some other analytics company) uses are not immediately traceable, and individual's identity could be linked back if certain data points were combined, such as in the Paul Revere case.
+This means that although the identifiers that Google (or some other analytics company) uses are not immediately traceable, an individual's identity could be linked back if certain data points were combined, such as in the Paul Revere case.
 Unlike in the late 1700s, today we have much more advanced methods, data sources, and computation to make that happen.
 This means that we really should have to trust these sites with that information.
 Still, the fact that libraries use these services raises some ethical questions.
 That is, libraries are trusted institutions, and the use of analytics tools like this introduces issues about how private patron data is.

 Also, web pages, library web pages included, can be made up of multiple types of code, including HTML, CSS, and JavaScript.
 This code can be sourced from external servers and services.
 For example, the fonts that a web page uses might be sourced from a separate font server that's not controlled by a library.
 Including third-party code entails more tracking mechanisms, since anytime a page is visited that contains a font sourced from another server, or any other code, the third party server can log that information.
 This enables more cross-referencing capabilities.